mcnole25/random-resources/README.md

 * Press the R key to reset the player
 * Press the ` (grave accent) key to change the level hue
 * Shows a clone counter

+# ewow-contestnats.txt

+A compiled list of all contestants in alphabetical order from Cary Huang's "Eleven Words of Wisdom".